Raku/rakudoc/README.md

 zef install https://github.com/antoniogamiz/Perl6-Documentable/archive/v2.3.1.tar.gz
 ```

-Then install only the remaining dependencies for `p6doc`:
+Then install only the remaining dependencies for `p6doc` (note that it's
+only recommended to install the dependencies for this module currently, not
+the module itself, see FAQ for more information):

 ```
 $ zef --depsonly install ./perl6-p6doc